JohnReedLOL/scala-trace-debug/README.md

 ![Logger](http://i.imgur.com/JFmswtD.png)

-^ `Log.find` - no overhead of getting a full stack trace incurred.
-If you set the environment variable or system property `ENABLE_TRACE_DEBUG` to false, the preprocessor will replace all calls to `Log.find` with an empty string at compile time. ^
+^ No overhead of getting a full stack trace incurred by `Log.find`. ^

 #### No Logger Integration: